Vincent's Club: Membership

 From the club's foundation, influenced by Woodgate's own sporting interests, the membership has been dominated by sportspeople.
 However, there has never been a sporting qualification for membership and membership does not accompany a Blue.
-The club was originally limited to only 100 resident members, but as the university has expanded, so too has the club.
+The club was originally limited to only 100 resident members, but this has since increased.

 Members must be enrolled at the University of Oxford at the time of their election, but remain members for life.
 The club's constitution was amended to enable the admission of women as members on 9 March 2016.

 Clubhouse

 The club was originally located in the old reading rooms which J. H. Vincent, a printer, had previously kept at 90 High Street.
 Between 1894 and 1931, the club occupied premises at 6-7 High Street.

 Since 1931, the club has been located at 1A King Edward Street, in upstairs premises above Shepherd & Woodward on the High Street in central Oxford.
-Completely refurbished in 2014, the club's facilities include a bar, lounge area, dining room, conference room, kitchen and administrative offices.
+Refurbished in 2014, the club's facilities include a bar, lounge area, dining room, conference room, kitchen, and office.

 Club regalia

 Vincent’s members are entitled to wear the club tie, which is dark blue with a white crown motif, or a silver crown lapel pin.
-The club tie, adopted in 1926, is particularly renowned and was regarded by J.C.
-Masterman as "a sort of passport all over the English-speaking world".
+The club tie was adopted in 1926.